Emergency Funding at OHSU

 OHSU Presidential Bridge Funding

-Note for June 2016: New presidential bridge funding application requirements go into effect.
+As of June 2016, new presidential bridge funding application requirements go into effect.
 Guidelines and the new streamlined requirements can be found here.

 For the FY2017 funding cycle, the dollar amount for bridge funding is $50,000.
 It is anticipated that up to 6 awards will be made.
 Grants are made for the duration of one year from the date the funds are awarded and must be spent during that year.
 Funds cannot be carried forward.